 We include cash, claims on banks and financial securities for calculating the Landesbanks' liquid assets.
+Source: Deutsche Bundesbank

 The savings banks' financial securities have very high quality, reflecting the large share of domestic issuers, including German public-sector entities.
-This view is supported by the lack of exposure to equities and somewhat balanced by the relatively high portion of investment funds, which mostly relate to fixed-income securities.
+This view is supported by the lack of exposure to equities and is somewhat balanced by the relatively high portion of investment funds, which mostly relate to fixed-income securities.

-Exhibit 13 Around 80% of savings banks' financial securities are to domestic issuers
+Around 80% of savings banks' financial securities are to domestic issuers